ilham8693/machine-performance-smart-manufacturing/README.md

 ## Stacks
 The programming language, tools, and Python libraries utilized in this project, including:
-- Pandas (`import pandas as pd`) – used for data manipulation and analysis, especially in tabular form (DataFrame), such as reading, cleaning, and analyzing data.
+- Pandas – used for data manipulation and analysis, especially in tabular form (DataFrame), such as reading, cleaning, and analyzing data.
-- SciPy Stats (`from scipy import stats` and `from scipy.stats import skew, kurtosis`) – used for performing statistical analysis, including the calculation of skewness (asymmetry of distribution) and kurtosis (peakedness of distribution).
+- SciPy Stats – used for performing statistical analysis, including the calculation of skewness (asymmetry of distribution) and kurtosis (peakedness of distribution).
-- Matplotlib Pyplot (`import matplotlib.pyplot as plt`) – used for data visualization through graphs or plots such as histograms, line plots, and scatter plots.
+- Matplotlib Pyplot – used for data visualization through graphs or plots such as histograms, line plots, and scatter plots.

 ## Reference
 - [Dataset Source](https://www.kaggle.com/datasets/ziya07/smart-manufacturing-resource-efficiency-dataset)